Key takeaways

 Type of RV Cost to rent Cost to buy (new)

-Consider additional costs you will take on with any of these options.
+Consider additional costs associated with any of these options.
 Gas, kitchen supplies, rental fees and insurance should all factor into your decision.

 The additional costs can quickly add up whether you rent or buy.
-Buying may be the way to go if you plan to use the RV a lot.
 If you only want to try an RV one time, look for rental companies that include everything in one price so you don’t have to buy additional equipment.
-Think about the full cost to determine where you get the most bang for your buck.

 Loan